CaptainX3/CW-Playable-Subs/Readme.md

 * STEP 3: Double click on the ZIP file to open it.
 Inside you'll see a single folder called **CW-Playable-Subs** with the release date and version number.
 Click on this folder to open it.

-* STEP 4: Now you'll see two files in the window - Readme.md and an **override** folder.
+* STEP 4: Now you'll see three files in the window - Readme.md, a Default UI folder, and an **override** folder.
 You want to extract ONLY the **override** folder to wherever you can easily access it.

 * STEP 5: Open this directory **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and drag the **override** folder you just extracted into it.
 You should now see two folders here - **default** and **override**.

 * STEP 6: You're done.
 Run the game and enjoy all of the new stuff!

+***SPECIAL NOTE: If you'd like to have all subs use the default UI instead of the new colored UIs, [click here for instructions.](#how-to-set-all-subs-to-use-the-default-ui)***

 ---
 ## Mod Installation (Development Version)